okcashpro/okcash/README.md

 The Okcash network is **decentralized** and free from middlemen, giving you back control of your finances and providing a **secure network** for all of your payments.

-Some of the OKCash features: **Fast, Efficient, Social, Community based (like Bitcoin), Transparency, Secure Messages, friendly to use, Universal name, Multicultural, Multi-platform, IoT(Internet of Things), Tor and i2p compatible**.
+Some of the Okcash features: **Fast, Efficient, Social, Community based (like Bitcoin), Transparency, Secure Messages, friendly to use, Universal name, Multicultural, Multi-platform, IoT(Internet of Things), Tor and i2p compatible**.

 --------------------